 Your Amazon data is not shared by Amazon unless you decide to share it.
-Any Amazon Seller can give access for third party developers (like us) to access reports and information from their Seller Account through Amazon’s API – their system for automated access.
+As an Amazon Seller you can give access for third party developers (like us) to access reports and information from your Seller Account through Amazon’s API – Amazon's system for automated access.
 Such automated access can make it possible to get far more detailed information than what Amazon provides through your Seller Central account.

 For us to get this information to you, you need to give us developer access as part of the sign-up process.

 WHY DO YOU NEED USER PERMISSIONS FOR MY AMAZON SELLER ACCOUNT?

 The Developer access you gave us provides access to most of the information we make available to you through ManageByStats.
 There is one report that we cannot get this way on a daily basis – Amazon’s API doesn’t have an option for generating it daily through the API.
 We therefore also ask for limited user permissions, so we can trigger this report to be generated daily.
 This is the Payments Date Range Report, and allows us to display accurate financial information to you on a daily basis.